topic-embedded-products/kernel-module-datra/README-Datra-on-Zynq.txt

-Dyplo Questions:
+Datra Questions:
  What choices are there for data transfers?
  Which option is best for what purpose?
  How best to connect the logic to the CPU?

-Dyplo's CPU to Logic interface supports many options, most of which can be set at runtime, a few must be implemented in hardware.
+Datra's CPU to Logic interface supports many options, most of which can be set at runtime, a few must be implemented in hardware.

-Dyplo offers two node types for CPU-Logic data transfers: DMA nodes and CPU nodes.
+Datra offers two node types for CPU-Logic data transfers: DMA nodes and CPU nodes.
 Data can be transferred from Logic to CPU and from CPU to Logic.